dsmorris412/Morris-portfolio/Final_Project_Part_III.md

 The World Bank. (updated 2021, October 26).
 What a Waste Global Database.
 Data Catalog. https://datacatalog.worldbank.org/search/dataset/0039597

 Photographs & Character

 Photo by Jilbert Ebrahimi on Unsplash

 Photo by Alfonso Navarro on Unsplash

 Photo by Artem Labunsky on Unsplash

 Photo by Pawel Czerwinski on Unsplash

 Limpitsouni, K. (2021). unDraw. https://undraw.co/illustrations

-"Take-out boxes" by unDraw
+-"Take-out boxes" by unDraw
-“In Thought” by unDraw
+-“In Thought” by unDraw